 Governance, Security, and Justice

 Effective democratic governance is central to the East-West Center's mission of promoting a peaceful, prosperous, and just Asia-Pacific region.
 In pursuit of this mission, the Asia-Pacific Governance and Democracy Initiative (AGDI) is a multi-year project that undertakes policy relevant research, organizes capacity development and leadership workshops and senior level dialogues among scholars and policymakers, and publishes books and policy briefs on important governance and democracy topics in the region.
 Current work focuses on issues of local governance, public-administration reform, and disaster management.
-In addition, AGDI works with the East-West Center's Seminars Program on a Pakistan-United States Journalists Exchange program and with the environment study area on a comparative study of peri-urban problems in India and Pakistan.
+A new project focuses on Urban Governance for Sustainable Development in Asia.
+In addition, AGDI recently worked with the East-West Center's Seminars Program on a Pakistan-United States Journalists Exchange program and with the environment study area on a Comparative Study of Rural-to-Urban Transitions and the Peri-Urban Interface in India and Pakistan.

-Other research looks at the rise of China and its impact on security in the Asia Pacific region.
+Other research looks at the Impact of the Rise of China on Region Security in Asia and the Pacific.
 This work includes assessment of the prospects for peace or conflict in the South China Sea.